-The Bank is a Polish mortgage bank (bank hipoteczny) focusing on providing retail loan products secured by mortgages on residential property.
+PKO Bank Hipoteczny Spółka Akcyjna is a Polish mortgage bank (bank hipoteczny) focusing on providing retail loan products secured by mortgages on residential property.
 The core business of the Bank involves the granting of mortgage loans for financing the purchase, construction, modernisation or extension of residential properties and acquiring mortgage loans secured on residential properties granted by PKO BP.
 The loans in the Bank's loan portfolio are denominated solely in PLN and as at the date of this Base Prospectus the Bank does not intend to grant or acquire loans denominated in currencies other than PLN (for details on the Bank's loan portfolio, see "Business overview of the Bank" and "The Bank's loan portfolio" below).
 The Bank is the sole entity in the Group authorised to issue covered bonds.

 PKO BP is the largest bank in Poland and the sole shareholder of the Bank.
-As at 31 December 2021, based on the Group's financial statements, the Group's share in the Polish mortgage loan market was 19.8 per cent (share of sales of new mortgage loans in 2021).
+As at 30 June 2019, according to Polish Bank Association, PKO BP's share in the Polish mortgage loan market was 27.0 per cent.

 PKO BP has established the Bank as an entity through which the Group could diversify the Group's sources of funding.
 The Group perceives the covered bonds issued by the Bank as an important source of long-term funding for the Group.
 Additionally, obtaining funds through issuances of covered bonds by the Bank enables the Group to reduce the maturity mismatch between the Group's assets and liabilities.
-As at the date of this Base Prospectus, since its establishment the Bank has issued covered bonds having an aggregate principal amount of PLN 3,090,000,000 under its domestic covered bond programme and covered bonds having an aggregate principal amount of EUR 2,179,000,000 under its international covered bond programme.
+Since its establishment, the Bank has issued covered bonds under its domestic covered bond programme having an aggregate principal amount of PLN 4,135,000,000 as at the date of this Base Prospectus.
 For further details on covered bonds issued by the Bank, see "Covered bonds portfolio" below.

 The Bank was established on 24 October 2014 for an indefinite period as a mortgage bank (bank hipoteczny) operating under the laws of Poland, in particular under Covered Bonds Act.
-The Bank is entered into the register of entrepreneurs of the National Court Register maintained by the District Court for the Capital City of Warsaw in Warsaw, 13th Commercial Division of the National Court Register, under number 0000528469.
+The Bank is entered into the register of entrepreneurs of the National Court Register maintained by District Court Gdańsk-Północ in Gdańsk under number 0000528469.
 The Bank is authorised to operate as a mortgage bank under the Polish Covered Bonds Act and is supervised by the KNF.
 Its operating permit was issued by the KNF on 6 March 2015.
-The Bank's registered office is in Warsaw, Poland, at ul.
-Puławska 15, 02-515 Warsaw, and its telephone number is +48 22 521 57 50.
+The Bank's registered office is in Gdynia at ul.
+Jerzego Waszyngtona 17, Poland and its telephone number is +48 58 662 92 40.
 Although the Bank is a member of the Group and closely cooperates with PKO BP in its business operations, the Bank is an independent legal entity with separate corporate bodies.
 The Bank has no subsidiaries.